-Patrick Allard has over 14 years of experience managing and implementing a range of environmental projects for government and industrial clients in North and South America, Southeast Asia, the Caribbean, and Australia.
-He is a registered professional biologist in BC and is appointed to the “Roster of Approved Professionals” (as a Risk Assessment Approved Professional).
-Patrick is also a member of the Science Advisory Board for Contaminated Sites in BC (SABCS).
+Patrick Allard, a Partner in Azimuth, has over 20 years of experience managing and implementing a range of environmental projects for government and industrial clients in North and South America, Southeast Asia, the Caribbean, and Australia.
+He is appointed to the Contaminated Sites Approved Professionals Society (as a Risk-based Standards Approved Professional).
+Patrick is also a member of the Science Advisory Board for Contaminated Sites in BC.